jackwharrison/ssc-tool/docs/administrative_regions/page1.md

 The SSC tool calculates scores for each administrative region, depending on data availability.
 It currently supports four levels of administrative regions, ranging from ADM0 to ADM3.

 - **ADM0** always represents the country.
 - **ADM1, ADM2, and ADM3** represent progressively smaller administrative divisions, though their specific names vary by country.
+- There is also the option to store data at **ADM4** level, however it is not possible to calculate scores at this level

 ## Administrative Regions in the Tool